Connections - Adult Services

 Connections can help identify your concerns and personally guide you to appropriate options, including support, further assessment and treatment.
-It all starts with a phone call or visit with one of our specialists, who can give you:
+It all starts with a phone call or video conference with one of our specialists, who can give you:

-- Free information to help answer your questions and explore your concerns about mental health, substance use or behavioral issues.
-Available in-person or by phone.
+- Free information to help answer your questions and explore your concerns about mental health, substance use or behavioral issues

 - Initial screening and assessment services to help pinpoint specific issues or problems and determine the best course of action